Better Than a Lease? A Balloon Loan Primer

 Another Consideration… Return your vehicle like a lease.

 A rider to a balloon loan can be included to create a vehicle return option.
-Including this rider increases the loan complexity, and for the general/original purposes of this article, we are excluding the consideration of this optional rider.
-However, as the market has changed over time, the vehicle return rider does provide a useful method to insulate oneself from potential significant depreciation.
-When using this rider it essentially turns a balloon loan into a lease, so the balloon program would need to have a superior RV and/or interest rate, as compared to captive leasing program, to make sense.
+As the market has changed, over time, the vehicle return rider has become attractive to provide a method to insulate oneself from potential significant depreciation.
+When using this rider, it essentially turns a balloon loan into a lease, so the balloon program would need to have a superior RV and/or interest rate, as compared to captive leasing program, to make sense.
 Examples of this return rider can be found in this thread body.

 The Right Conditions for a Balloon Loan…